 At East West Fertility we treat many women’s and men’s health disorders that can occur throughout life.
-We use acupuncture, Chinese herbal medicine and nutritional therapies to regulate male and female hormones and allow the body to correct imbalance.
-According to traditional theory and promising research, Chinese Medicine is a safe and effective therapy for women’s health and men’s health.
+We use acupuncture, Chinese herbal medicine and nutritional therapies to assist our patients to manage these health setbacks, as an adjunct therapy option after consultation with their treating practitioner.

-Chinese Medicine (CM) has been used to correct gynaecological imbalances for thousands of years.
-The earliest record of a CM gynaecological text is dated at around 5th century BC.
-Contemporary CM practitioners have inherited detailed documentation of the development and treatment of women’s health disorders.
-The treatment strategies and formulas used centuries ago by renowned CM gynaecologists are still used effectively today.
-Clinical evidence supports the use of CM for women’s health.
-Research into CM gynaecology is a relatively new field, however some favourable studies have demonstrated its therapeutic role in gynaecology for conditions like period pain, PMS, amenorrhea (no periods) and infertility.
+The earliest record of a Chinese Medicine gynaecological text is dated at around 5th century BC.
+Contemporary Chinese Medicine practitioners have inherited detailed documentation of the development and treatment of women’s health disorders.
+The treatment strategies and formulas used centuries ago by renowned Chinese Medicine gynaecologists are still used today.
+Research into CM gynaecology is a relatively new field; however, some favourable studies have demonstrated its therapeutic role in gynaecology for the managing of the pain and other issues associated with conditions like painful periods, PMS, amenorrhea (no periods) and infertility.

-We treat a range of disorders from menstrual irregularities in puberty to menopausal problems at the end of a woman’s reproductive life.
-The following is a list of some of the conditions she has helped:
+East West Fertility have treated patients suffering from a range of disorders; from menstrual irregularities in puberty to menopausal problems at the end of a woman’s reproductive life.
+The following is a list of some of the conditions past patients have had:

 - Early, late or irregular periods